nijmeijer/goodwe_rs485_domoticz/README.md

 Limitations
 ------------
-Currently only a single Inverter is supported (since I own just one) However, multiple inverters can be connected to a single RS485 bus.
+Although multiple inverters can be connected to a single RS485 bus, this plugin only supports a single Inverter (since I own just one).

 Install
 -----------